nicolashainaux/mathmaker/maintenance/autotest/readme.txt

-To add a new test section :
+To add a new test section:

 - go to the right directory, create a blank ****_test.py, copy the (simple) structure from model_test.py